 The scope construct in the PEP Description Language (PDL) allows you to define physical blocks within the PEP that allow localized definition of variables and business logic.
-This is similar to the {} operator in the Java or C++ programming languages where a block of execution bounded by the braces serves as a container for variables that are not visible outside the execution block.
+This is similar to the {} programming languages where a block of execution bounded by the braces serves as a container for variables that are not visible outside the execution block.